 Everyone has their guilty pleasure- mine is Chicago-style Italian Beef.
 Portillo's, Al's, Johnnie's - you name it, I love it.
 It is definitely a Chicago thing, but for folks living in another part of the country, it is thinly sliced roast beef on a crusty roll with (sweet) bell peppers and (hot) giardinara, covered in gravy (the liquid in which the beef and peppers cooked).
 It is a wet sloppy mess, but so yummy.

 Every Valentine's Day, I make homemade spaghetti and meatballs for dinner.
 It is a little love note in a bowl.
 The tradition started when my boys were really little and we were watching "Lady and the Tramp."
 The romantic spaghetti scene is where it all started, and even though they refuse to watch the movie with my anymore, they are always excited for our Valentine's Day dinner.

+UPDATED: After some reader feedback and more recipe testing, I reduced the amount of water in this recipe from 2 cups to 1 cup.
+You can simmer the sauce further to thicken to your taste.
 So many of our dinners start with a good tomato sauce.
 Sometimes (a lot of the time), I open a jar.
 I am busy and like lots of families, I need to get dinner on the table quickly.
 Nothing compares to the ease of jarred sauce, but this homemade pasta sauce recipe is pretty darn close and tastes WAY better.
 The Instant Pot® does a great job of giving it that long-simmered flavor in a fraction of the time.